selaazdoudi/Private-vs-Public-Job-Search-Counseling/README.md

 ### Part II — Average Treatment Effect on the Treated via Double Machine Learning

 Our main empirical strategy focuses on individuals **within each assigned programme arm**.
 In other words, among those assigned to CVE or OPP, some take up treatment and others do not.
-We compare these treated and non-treated individuals **within the assigned group**, rather than relying only on the standard-track control group.
+We compare these treated and non-treated individuals **within the assigned group**, rather than relying on the standard-track control group.
+The goal is to see if we can recover the RCT ATET estimation.

 This approach requires a **selection-on-observables** assumption:

-Under this assumption, and after controlling flexibly for baseline characteristics \(X\), we can recover the causal effect of actual participation on the treated.
+Under this assumption, and after controlling flexibly for baseline characteristics, we can recover the causal effect of actual participation on the treated.

 To do so, we use a **Double Machine Learning (DML)** procedure based on a **partially linear model**:

-DML allows us to:
-- control for many covariates in a flexible, data-driven way,
-- reduce specification dependence,
-- and estimate treatment effects under high-dimensional confounding.

 We compare this approach to more standard econometric methods such as OLS and IV.